bem-site/bem-method/projects/projects.en.md

 ## bem-social

-A library of social widgets blocks for sites built with BEM stack of technologies.
+A library of social widget blocks for sites built with BEM stack of technologies.
 Share, Like, Follow, Yandex.Share API and some others.
-Contains of social networks SVG icons together with a few design themes.
-Library uses few blocks of [bem-components](https://ru.bem.info/libs/bem-components/) library.
+Contains social networks SVG icons together with a few design themes.
+Library uses a few blocks of [bem-components](https://ru.bem.info/libs/bem-components/) library.

 Project repository on [GitHub](https://github.com/voischev/bem-social)